Manly, New South Wales: Beaches

 On 10 March 2012, the 4 km stretch between Freshwater Beach and Shelly Beach was declared the "Manly -Freshwater World Surfing Reserve".
-The Reserve was dedicated in a ceremony in Manly Beach by world surfing champion Kelly Slater accompanied by the Governor of New South Wales, Australia, Her Excellency Professor The Honourable Dame Marie Bashir.
+The Reserve was dedicated in a ceremony in Manly Beach by world surfing champion Kelly Slater accompanied by the Governor of New South Wales, Marie Bashir.

 Commercial area

-The commercial Manly is centred around The Corso, which runs from the harbour side at Manly wharf to the ocean side at Manly Beach.
-Part of The Corso is a mall which allows outdoor dining for cafes and restaurants.
+The commercial centre in Manly is around the Corso, which runs from the harbour side at Manly wharf to the ocean side at Manly Beach.
+Part of the Corso is a mall which allows outdoor dining for cafés and restaurants.
 The commercial area extends to surrounding streets with more cafes and restaurants concentrated along the ocean and harbour shores.

 Baz Luhrmann's The Great Gatsby (2013) was filmed in Sydney, primarily in Manly and Balmain.
 St Patrick's Seminary was used as Jay Gatsby's mansion–palm trees at the building's exterior had to be digitally removed in post-production to create a realistic depiction of the Eastern United States (specifically Long Island), where the novel and film are set.